 - Total quantity of plants – Rule of thumb is 1 perennial for every 50 sq cm (1.5 square ft) of space.
 Use 2 square feet if you prefer more separation between plants.
 Some plant choices, such as Garden Phlox, will be healthier with ‘breathing’ space so try not to crowd them.

 - Quantity for each season – Divide the total quantity by 3 to ensure you have bloom in every season.

 8. Draw it out on paper.
 After researching your plant selections online, at the library and at the local garden centre, sketch a rough model of what you want to plant in what general location based on height, bloom and colour.
-Generally plan to place Tall specimens at the back, Groundcovers near the front or along edge of paths, and shrubs and larger focal plants either centered in a small bed or interspersed in a larger one.
-With this to guide you, planting day will be easier and you’ll likely need to move fewer plants in future!
+Generally plan to place Tall specimens at the back, Groundcovers near the front or along the edge of paths, and shrubs and larger focal plants either centered in a small bed or interspersed in a larger one.
+With this to guide you, planting day will be easier and you’ll likely need to move fewer plants in the future!
 Hint – only very formal gardens require symmetry so don’t try to match and line things up too perfectly!

 9. Buy from your list!
 Don’t get carried away by what’s in bloom in the garden centre that day.